geerlingguy/ansible-role-awx/README.md

     awx_run_install_playbook: true

 By default, this role will run the installation playbook included with AWX (which builds a set of containers and runs them).
-You can disable the playbook run by setting this variable to `no`.
+You can disable the playbook run by setting this variable to `false`.

 ## Dependencies